kkellner/rpi-ha-ceiling-display/notes/notes.md

 ![disconnect screen](disconnected_screen.jpg)

-## Buzzing sound

-Twice over 4 days I heard a buzzing type noise come from Anybeam (I don't think it was from the speaker).
-Lasted only a few seconds.
-It's a low volume buzz but since it's next to my bed in a quiet room, I noticed it

 ## Very faint bottom line

 There is a very faint white (gray?) line at the bottom of the display -- seems to be after the 720th row of the display.
 After adjusting many setting in software with no fix, I just put some black electrical tape on the very bottom of the lens.
 This masked off the line.
 No a big deal and it was an easy workaround.